Shougo/neocomplcache.vim/README.md

 Caution
 -------

-Because all variable names are changed in neocomplcache Ver.5, there is not backward compatibility.
-In the case of the upgrade, you should use the next script which Mr.thinca made.
+Because all variable names are changed in neocomplcache Ver.5, it is not backwards compatible.
+If you want to upgrade, you should use the following script from Mr.thinca.

 http://gist.github.com/422503